ckjpdx/code-shinobi/README.md

 This is a website for a user to create custom code flashcards for learning/practicing code.

- - the user first makes a custom flashcard.
+ - The user enters their name
+ - The is able to make their custom flashcard, with a code snippet with a section they would like to remember x'd out, they also provide a name and answer for the flashcard.
- - the user can access their library of custom flashcards.
+ - The user can access their library of custom flashcards, and delete any cards they want.
- - the user will provide missing snippet in flashcard; if correct, they accumulate points
+ - The user is able to practice their flashcards, which will pop up a guessing game, where the user will provide missing snippet in flashcard; if correct, they accumulate points/stars.

 ### Specs
 | Spec | Input | Output |